yerim-kim/slave2algorithm/week6/README.md

 ### Data Sonification Research

 After the Karen's lecture I started researching deeply into data sonification.
-In the process I found a few inspiring practitioners who successed in converting a complex data into music.
+In the process I found a few inspiring artists who successed in converting a complex data into music.

 1. [Data Sonata by julien levesque](http://www.julienlevesque.net/Data_Sonata/index-en.html)